danthedaniel/HippoGuesser/README.md

 ### Users
 * `!guess 0:00.00` or `0:00.00` - Enter a guess for the current round.
+* `!leaderboard` - Display the leaderboard
+* `!hipposite` - Display the URL for the hippo guesser site.

 ### Moderators / Broadcaster
 * `!start` - Start a new round